merely-useful/py-rse/index.md

 SSH keys come in pairs, a public key that gets shared with services like GitHub, and a private key that is stored only on our computer.
 If the keys match, we are granted access.
-The cryptography behind SSH keys ensures that no one can reverse engineer our private key from the public one.
+The cryptography behind SSH keys ensures that no one can reverse-engineer our private key from the public one.

-We might already have an SSH key pair on your machine.
+We might already have an SSH key pair on our machine.
-We can check by moving to your `.ssh` directory and listing the contents.
+We can check by moving to our `.ssh` directory and listing the contents.

 ```bash
 $ cd ~/.ssh